bred91/Computational-Intelligence/lab2/README.md

 | 1000 | 1401 | 40 % | 173.4312 s |

 ### What's next
-Unfortunately, It was "Crunch Time" at  work, so I had very few hours to do everything. :/ A further improvement could be to try to play with the Population Size and the Offspring Size in a dynamic way: make them change as the generations go by.
+A further improvement could be to try to play with the Population Size and the Offspring Size in a dynamic way: make them change as the generations go by.
 The current values were found experimentally.

 NB: the code is partially inspired by the one developed by Prof Squillero.
 <div dir="rtl"> Raffaele Pane </div>